wp-plugins/nextgen-gallery-optimizer/readme.txt

 == Changelog ==

+= V1.0.8 - 18/06/2012 =

+* Changed "compatible up to" version number after thorough testing on WordPress 3.4.

+* Added the jQuery.noConflict(); method to improve compatibility with plugins and themes using other javascript libraries/frameworks including script.aculo.us, Prototype and MooTools.

+* Fixed a Fancybox/NextGEN Gallery integration issue where a small white line would appear underneath the lightbox when no title was set.

+* Recompiled jquery.fancybox-1.3.4.pack.js with Google Closure Compiler after above fix.

+* Switched Google-hosted jQuery to the latest version (1.7.2).

 = V1.0.7 - 29/05/2012 =

 * Converted all jQuery "$" selectors in Fancybox's invocation code to "jQuery" to prevent conflicts with other plugins and scripts.